WRITING THE LIGHT

 WHAT IS WRITING THE LIGHT?

-A way to uphold and express a Byzantine approach…
+We are a contemporary school of iconography – educating a way to uphold and express a truly Byzantine approach…

-Creating a unique kind of visual liturgical poetry with his icons, Dr. Kordis artistically renders anew the sacred biblical themes and personages through a sensitive balance of rhythm and light, conveying a radiant and harmonious presence gifted through time and space.
+Creating a visual liturgical poetry with his icons, Dr. Kordis artistically renders the sacred biblical themes and personages through a sensitive balance of rhythm and light, conveying a radiant and harmonious presence gifted through time and space.

 The opportunity to learn, study and continue to evolve the important dialogue on the connections between the time-honored Byzantine art tradition and the beauty of the contemporary iconographic image alive in the modern context is possible through Kordis’s skillful mentorship, and is what Writing the Light aims to accomplish through its educational outreach.